nextcloud/documentation/developer_manual/app/unittesting.rst

 The apptemplateadvanced provides an own classloader :file:`tests/classloader.php` that loads the the classes.

-.. note:: The classloader in the **tests/** directory assumes that the appframework folder is in the same directory as the yourapp.
-If you run your app in a different apps folder, you will need to link the appframework into the same folder where your app folder resides.
+.. note:: The classloader in the **tests/** directory assumes that the **appframework/** folder is in the same directory as the yourapp.
+If you run your app in a different apps folder, you will need to link the App Framework into the same folder where your app folder resides.

 More examples for testing controllers are in the :file:`tests/controller/ItemControllerTest.php`